 If it’s dry and nearby enjoy a walk or take public transport and enjoy the attention of passersby.
 Otherwise budget for a cab.

 The cost of venue hire will depend hugely on your city, day of the week, time of year and your individual requirements.
 But even in our super expensive capital it’s still possible to find an amazing party space at a reasonable price.
 As an example, Motel Studios in Shoreditch has a super stylish and versatile space under the railway arches on Long Street that can accommodate 200 people for an all night party.
 You can hire the space during the day to prepare, bring your own booze, set up your own bar and have vans turn up to supply street food with hire costs starting at £2,200 + VAT for a Saturday night.

 Costs will depend on your location and requirements.
-But expect to pay around £500 for a professional celebrant.
+But expect costs to start around £700 for a professional celebrant.

 Hosting an evening wedding, without the cost of a sit down meal, means you can afford a statement cake.
-Check out The South East Cakery for ‘the Hip Hop of cakes’ starting from £150.
+Check out A.R.D Bakery for incredible fashion-inspired cakes.

 Naked Wines have an excellent selection of red, white and sparkling wine from independent suppliers at wholesale prices.
 Budget £550 for 200 people.

 For a variety of craft beer from a range of independent brewers arrange a delivery from Beerbods. £500 should fill enough ice buckets buckets to keep 200 people happy.

 Budget £500 and ask a local independent business to serve up burgers, tacos or jerk chicken from their van.
 For street food inspiration check out Street Feast.